Deepanhp/LogAnalytics/README.md

 Please change the directory pointing to apache logs folder before running this application.

-ou can find this in app -> controllers -> logs_controllers
+You can find this in app -> controllers -> logs_controllers